 Our Analysis and Test Results

-The Helly Hansen Veierland 2 is designed with a more classical approach.
+The Helly Hansen Veierland 2 is designed with a more traditional approach.
 Constructed entirely out of rubber with a thin cotton lining, these boots are tall and smooth.
-The size 8 pair we purchased weighs in at 3.3 pounds and are not as light as the Kamik Heidi; however, they are lighter than the comparatively cumbersome L.L.
-Bean Wellies.
-With no extra features, there isn't much else to this contender besides excellent weather protection and style.
+The size 8 pair we purchased weighs in at 3.3 pounds and are not as light as the Kamik Heidi.
+With no extra features, there isn't much else to consider besides excellent weather protection and style.

-Measuring 15.5 inches from the ground, they were the third tallest pair we tested, with the Hunter Original being half an inch taller.
-Being so tall, the Veierland 2 protects from the elements significantly more than shorter boots, such as the low-cut Joules Wellibob, Sperry Saltwater, or Crocs Shorty.
-This additional protection is due to the circumference of the Veierland 2, which was not as wide as other contenders, and did not allow for rain to sneak in.
-The Hunter Original and L.L.
-Bean Wellies Tall were also high scorers in the metric, earning 9 out of 10s.
+Measuring 15.5 inches from the ground, they were the second tallest pair we tested, with the Hunter Original being half an inch taller.
+Being so tall, the Veierland 2 protected us from the elements significantly more than shorter boots.
+This additional protection is also due to the circumference of the Veierland 2, which was not as wide as other contenders, and did not allow for rain to sneak in.

-We found comfort to be a weak trait of these boots, ranking low with the L.L.
-Bean Wellies as average.
+We found comfort to be a weak trait of these boots, ranking low with the Sloggers Rain and Garden boot as relatively average.
 The vulcanized rubber is rather stiff and didn't allow for as much mobility as, say, the Xtratuf Legacy.
 Pressure points arose, especially at the front of the shin where the foot box met the shaft.
 After all-day wear, our heels felt hot spots, and we were unfortunately annoyed by the continuous pressing of the rubber into the base of the shin.
-The foot box is low volume, which, if you have wide or high-volume feet, might be too snug.
-We did notice that the 14.5-inch height didn't rub the back of the knee when sitting, which was a positive.
-Still, overall, our experience shows that these boots run small and they weren't the easiest to slide on and off.
+The footbox is of low volume, which, if you have wide or high-volume feet, it might be too snug.
+We did notice, though, that the height of the shaft didn't rub the back of the knee when sitting, which was a plus.
+These boots ran small, and they weren't the easiest to slide on and off.

-This model comes in black or dark gull as solid colors and also in graphic print, light grey floral or a rock/jet black floral.
-You might be able to find colors that are no longer being made, such as storm green, but the most common design is the black that we tested.
-If you prefer something entirely more urban, we like the Sperry Top-Sider Saltwater, or the elegant gloss of the mid-height UGG Shaye.
+You might be able to find colors that are no longer being made, such as storm green, but the most common design is the black model that we tested.
+If you prefer something entirely more urban, we liked the Bogs Sweet Pea, or the elegant gloss of the mid-height UGG Shaye.

 Depending on how you prioritize and interpret warmth, the Veierland 2 ranked as the best or worst in our tests.
-It's best for someone looking for a rain boot that is appropriate for warmer climates and less ideal for someone on the hunt for significant insulation for near-freezing conditions.
-With an average score in warmth, these boots did not maintain heat in the snow or the icy river whatsoever.
-On warmer days, there was no concern for our feet overheating, which is likely the environment you would be wearing them in.
+It's best for someone looking for a rain boot that is appropriate for warmer climates and less ideal for someone on the hunt for significant insulation.
+These boots did not maintain heat in the snow or the icy river, whatsoever.
+On warmer days, however, there was no concern for our feet overheating.

 This contender runs small, and the foot box was snug.
 Our lead tester is typically a size 7.5, and per recommendations from user reviews, we sized up.
 We used the "fit finder" on the Helly Hansen website and matched the size 8 at 36%.
 This model only comes in whole sizes from 5-11, despite how much we wished for a half size.
 The shaft is rather slender, and the circumference isn't as wide as the adjustable Hunter Original Back Adjustable or the UGG Shaye, so if you have wide calves, these boots might not fit as well as others.

 The Helly Hansen Veierland 2 falls in the middle of the pack overall.
-They don't perform as well as some of the others in our fleet, but they are still rather sufficient for all your rain boot needs.
-They are notably cooler in warm environments and offer classic inspiration alongside excellent weather protection.
+They didn't perform as well as some of the others, but they are still rather sufficient for all your rain boot needs.
+They are notably cooler in warm environments and offer classic style alongside excellent weather protection.